-In the context of discretionary portfolio management, investments will be made into investment instruments that meet certain ESG criteria.
+In the context of discretionary portfolio management, the DB SAA (Plus) will preferentially invest in investment instruments that meet certain ESG criteria.
 The rating and assessments of MSCI is used to assess whether a financial instrument meets the ESG criteria.